DSCxUQ/notes/1-CLI.md

 $ scp foobar.txt user@host:/path/to/directory
 ```

 That should be enough information to get you working on remote hosts efficiently!
-I also recommend using `remote deploy` options on IDEs such as VSCode or any JetBrains flavour to prevent repeatedly using `scp` to copy assignment files - I have seen many people lose precious work to this!
+I also recommend using `remote deploy` options or plugins on IDEs like VSCode or JetBrains products to prevent repeatedly using `scp` to copy assignment files - I have seen many people lose precious work to this!

 ## Version control (Git)